 As well as car-end & overhead racks, on many trains you can fit a medium suitcase, backpack or holdall between the seat backs...
 This is an Italian high-speed Frecciarossa...

-Many trains now have luggage stacks inside the seating area.
+Many trains now have luggage stacks inside the seating area so you can stay close to your bags.
 This is a German ICE train...

 Luggage limits on trains...

-Unlike airlines, there is generally no weight limit for luggage on European trains - or in the handful of cases where there is, it's in the small print and nobody cares or weighs or measures your bags anyway.
+Unlike airlines, there is generally no size or weight limit for luggage on European trains - or in a handful cases where there technically is, it's in the small print and pretty generous and in practice nobody cares or weighs or measures your bags anyway.
 Just remember that you will have to carry (or pull along on its wheels) whatever you bring.
-Eurostar theoretically limits luggage to two large items per passenger, with a maximum 85cm in any one dimension, plus a small item of hand luggage, but fortunately in practice they're not fussy about it and won't measure your bags if they're a bit over that, nor worry about an extra carrier bag or whatever.
-There is room for luggage on Eurostar on the luggage racks above the seats and for larger items on the racks at the end of each coach.
+Eurostar theoretically limits luggage to two large items per passenger, with a maximum 85cm in any one dimension, plus a small item of hand luggage, but fortunately in practice they're not fussy about it and won't measure your bags if they're a bit over that, nor worry about an extra carrier bag or whatever - it seems to be there just to stop people taking the Mickey.
 Porters are a thing of the past, but most major stations have self-help luggage trolleys.
 Sometimes these require a coin to release them, which is returned when you return the trolley.
 Eurostar website baggage information page.

 Labelling your bags..

-It is now compulsory to label all your bags when travelling on Eurostar or on any French train, with your first name and surname.
-Paper labels are normally supplied with your Eurostar tickets if you need them (look in the ticket wallet or ask at the information desk inside the Eurostar terminal), but it's better to buy proper ones and keep them attached to your travelling bags.
+It is now compulsory to label all your bags when travelling on Eurostar or on any French train, with at least your first name and surname - although no-one has ever noticed or pulled me up when I've forgotten.
+On Eurostar, if you need paper luggage labels just ask at the information desk inside the Eurostar departure lounge, but it's better to buy proper ones and keep them attached to your travelling bags.

 It goes without saying that firearms & explosives are prohibited on Eurostar (there are special arrangements for sending licensed sporting guns by registered luggage).
 But annoyingly several 'normal' street-legal items are prohibited which can catch people out.
 These include gas canisters (admittedly a potential fire hazard in the Channel Tunnel) and knives with a blade longer than 3", which catches out people who buy a nice set of Sabbatier kitchen knives in Paris (but knives with a blade shorter than 3", for example small penknives, are fine).
 You are allowed to take your own wine or beer on board, but Eurostar may confiscate any 'excessive' alcohol, for example if you look as if you're going to cause trouble.
 Mountaineering ice axes have theoretically not been permitted on Eurostar, but in practice have not been a problem, see the traveller's report here, and I'm glad to say that a policy change in late 2013 now means that ice axes properly packed away in your luggage are now officially (as well as in practice) fine on Eurostar.